Weyl Spreading Sequence Optimizing CDMA: Weyl Sequence Class

 where $\rho$ and $\Delta$ are real parameters.
 From the above definition, we can assume that the parameters $\rho$ and $\Delta$ satisfy $0 \leq \Delta < 1$ and $0 \leq \rho < 1$.
 The sequences whose $\rho$ is an irrational number are used in a Quasi-Monte Carlo method \cite{dp}.
 We apply this sequence to a spreading sequence.
 Then, the Weyl spreading sequence $(w_{k,n})$ is defined as \cite{almost}

-where $k$ is the number of the user and $j$ is the unit imaginary number.
-In CDMA systems, the value of $\Delta_k$ has no effects to Signal to Noise Ratio (SNR) since $\exp(2 \pi j \Delta_k)$ is united to the phase term of the signal.
+where $k$ is the number of the user, $j$ is the unit imaginary number, and $\rho_k$ is a real-valued initial point assigned to the user $k$.
+In CDMA systems, the value of $\Delta_k$ has no effects to Signal to Interference plus Noise Ratio (SINR) since $\exp(2 \pi j \Delta_k)$ is united to the phase term of the signal.
 Thus, we set $\Delta_k = 0$.
-We call the class which consists of Weyl spreading sequences as the Weyl sequence class.
-Note that this class is similar to the FZC sequence families \cite{FZC_fam}.
-The $n$-th element of the FZC sequence families is defined as
+We call the class which consists of Weyl spreading sequences the Weyl sequence class.
+Note that this class is similar to the set of Oppermann sequences \cite{FZC_fam}.
+The $n$-th element of the Oppermann sequences is defined as \mathindent=0mm

-where $M_k$ is an integer that is relatively prime to $N$ such that $1 \leq M_k < N$ and $p, q$ and $r$ are any real numbers.
+\mathindent=7mm where $M_k$ is an integer that is relatively prime to $N$ such that $1 \leq M_k < N$ and $p, q$ and $r$ are any real numbers.
 The triple $\{p,q,r\}$ specifies the set of sequences.
 When the triple $\{p,q,r\}$ is $\{2,1,-\infty\}$, we obtain the element of the FZC sequence \cite{zadoff}\cite{chu}